Leaves2018/aop/README.md

 \section{Conclusion}
 \end{document}
 ```
 Enter `Ctrl + S` to save the file, and you will find that a few files generated.
+(If not, click the green triangle button in the top right corner of VS Code.)
 Do not  delete them, but the only one you need to know is the one with suffix of `.pdf` like `report.pdf`.

 Open it, and then use VS Code's split view to put the `.tex` left side and `.pdf` right side.
 Now you would have nearly same experience as Overleaf.
 Everytime you save the `.tex` file, it will compile a new `.pdf` automatically.
+Whenever any local resource file referenced by your .tex file changes (e.g. rerunning the code produces a new image file with the same name), it will automatically recompile to generate a new .pdf.

+#### Troubleshooting
-Note: If you meet errors like:
+If you meet errors like:
 ```
 This is BibTeX, Version 0.99d (MiKTeX 2.9) The top-level auxiliary file: Thesis.aux I found no \citation commands---while reading file Thesis.aux